yaaun/yaaun.github.io/wisdom.md

 # Wisdom (assorted bits)
-> It's not knowledge, it's lore.
+> It’s not knowledge, it’s lore.
+~ heard at a Git workshop.